 Tables \ref{tab:loc,scal1} and \ref{tab:loc,scal2} show results for multivariate Gaussian distributions with different means or variances.
 We see that MMD-Pearson has considerably lower power than other tests in all settings.
 We thus compare the other seven tests in more details.
-Under the location alternatives, when $d=50$ or 100, MMD-Bootstrap does very well and followed immediately by $\textrm{fGPK}_{\textrm{M}}$ and GPK, and then by fGPK; when $d$ is larger ($d=500$ or 1000), MMD-Bootstrap is outperformed by the new tests with $\textrm{fGPK}_{\textrm{M}}$ exhibiting the hightest power.
-Under the unbalanced sample design, both GPK and $\textrm{fGPK}_{\textrm{M}}$ exhibit high power.
-Under scale alternatives, MMD-Bootstrap has much lower power than the new tests.
-Among the new tests, GPK and fGPK are doing similarly and they are both better than $\textrm{fGPK}_{\textrm{M}}$.
-BT exhibits high power for scale alternatives, while it has relatively low power under location alternatives.
+Under location alternatives, when $d=50$ or 100, MMD-Bootstrap performs admirably, closely followed by $\textrm{fGPK}_{\textrm{M}}$ and GPK, with fGPK trailing slightly behind.
+However, with larger dimensions ($d=500$ or 1000), the new tests surpass MMD-Bootstrap, with $\textrm{fGPK}_{\textrm{M}}$ emerging as the top performer.
+In cases of unbalanced sample design, both GPK and $\textrm{fGPK}_{\textrm{M}}$ exhibit high power.
+Under scale alternatives, MMD-Bootstrap lags significantly behind the new tests.
+Among the new tests, GPK and fGPK perform comparably, outperforming $\textrm{fGPK}_{\textrm{M}}$.
+Notably, BT demonstrates high power for scale alternatives but falls short for location alternatives.

 Table \ref{tab:t} shows results for multivariate $t$-distributed data.
-We see that MMD-Bootstrap and GPK are very sensitive to the mean change and $\textrm{fGPK}_{\textrm{M}}$ also shows good performance.
-However, MMD-Bootstrap performs poorly for the scale alternatives, while the new tests still perform well.
-CT and GT exhibit high power for the location alternatives, but they lose power for the scale alternatives.
-BT shows the opposite pattern.
+We see that MMD-Bootstrap and GPK are very powerful for the mean alternatives and $\textrm{fGPK}_{\textrm{M}}$ also shows good performance.
+However, MMD-Bootstrap struggles with scale alternatives, whereas the new tests still perform well.
+CT and GT exhibit high power for location alternatives but lose power for scale alternatives.
+Conversely, BT exhibits the opposite pattern.

 Tables \ref{tab:chi} shows results for chi-square data.
-Similar to results of multivariate Gaussian data, the new tests with GPK and $\textrm{fGPK}_{\textrm{M}}$ dominate in power for the location alternatives when $d$ is larger ($d=500$ or 1000).
-Under scale alternatives, when $d=50$ or 100, $\textrm{fGPK}_{\textrm{M}}$ outperforms other tests, while BT and fGPK also exhibit high power when $d$ is larger ($d=500$ or 1000).
-These results show that the new tests work well for both symmetric and asymmetric distributions under moderate to high dimensions.
+Much like the findings for multivariate Gaussian data, the new tests, especially GPK and $\textrm{fGPK}_{\textrm{M}}$, dominate in power under location alternatives, especially with larger dimensions ($d=500$ or 1000).
+Under scale alternatives, when $d=50$ or 100, $\textrm{fGPK}_{\textrm{M}}$ outperforms the other tests, while BT and fGPK also exhibit high power for larger dimensions ($d=500$ or 1000).
+These results show that the new tests work well for both symmetric and asymmetric distributions in moderate to high dimensions.

-Table \ref{tab:null} shows empirical size of the tests at 0.05 significance level for the multivariate Gaussian and chi-square data.
+Table \ref{tab:null} shows empirical size of the tests at 0.05 significance level for multivariate Gaussian and chi-square data.
 We see that the new tests control the type I error rate well.